THE

 Club Meetings

-Club membership meetings are held on the third Tuesday of Jan, Mar, Apr, May, Sep, and Oct at 7:30 pm in the Ann Arbor Airport Terminal Building (Airport Drive, just west of South State St. and I-94).
+Club membership meetings are typically held on the third Tuesday of Jan, Mar, Apr, May, Sep, and Oct at 7:30 pm in the Ann Arbor Airport Terminal Building (Airport Drive, just west of South State St. and I-94).
 Attendance by all club members is encouraged, and guests are always welcome.
 A soaring film or a guest speaker often follows the business portion of each meeting.

 Sandhill History

-Sandhill Soaring Club is a cooperative, non-profit organization that exists to provide an educational opportunity for its members to learn to fly gliders, and to continue to develop the skills necessary to be successful pilots.
+Sandhill Soaring Club is a cooperative, non-profit organization that exists to provide an educational opportunity for its members to learn to fly gliders, and to continue to develop the skills necessary to be safe, successful pilots.

 The airport is near the nesting grounds of the Sandhill Crane (Grus canadensis) from which we draw our name.
 Frequently, these magnificent birds can be seen on our field and in the vicinity of the airport.
+Guests are welcome to visit us while we're operating on the weekends and often find picnicking in the shade to be quite enjoyable.